 It is presumed that the village was so named having derived from an Old English personal name + "stan" as in the "stone of a man called Tilli or Tilla."

-Important Dates for the Delson family
+Early History of the Delson family

 This web page shows only a small excerpt of our Delson research.
 Another 105 words (8 lines of text) covering the years 1676, 1630, 1694, 1694, 1630, 1694, 1672, 1691, 1694, 1695, 1704, 1659, 1695, 1576, 1655, 1672, 1738, 1639, 1655, 1635, 1639, 1634 and 1639 are included under the topic Early Delson History in all our PDF Extended History products and printed products wherever possible.